Beat summer blackout season with generators and battery packs up to 42% off

 What to be aware of: You may not be able to supply your entire house with power.

-Generac's 2,500-watt generator is ideal for travel, thanks to its lightweight design.
+Generac's 2,500-watt generator is ideal for travel, thanks to the lightweight design.
 It runs quietly compared to larger models and has a top-mounted gas spout.
-With three outlets, it powers tools, air conditioners and small appliances.
+The three outlets handle tools, air conditioners and small appliances all at once.
 Along with two USB ports for charging devices, there is a connection point for linking to larger generators.

 Original price: $3,699

-What to be aware of: You must fuel it ahead of time for outage use.
+What to be aware of: You need fuel on hand for outages.

 The EF EcoFlow Delta Pro 3 generates up to 4,000 watts of quiet backup power for whole-home use.
-Get advanced charging through an AC outlet or optional solar panels and power devices from electric heat to well pumps.
+Charge the generator through an AC outlet or optional solar panels and operate everything from air compressors to well pumps.
 Monitor and control the entire system from just your phone.

 What to be aware of: It may require a firmware update to use all features.

-The Jackery HomePower 3600 Plus is a reliable backup for your home, and is currently $1,500 off.
-It can run a refrigerator for up to 14 days and nine devices simultaneously.
+The Jackery HomePower 3600 Plus is a reliable backup for your home, and is currently $1,000 off.
+It runs a refrigerator for up to 14 days and nine devices simultaneously.
 Built to last more than 10 years, it also supports a one-touch manual transfer switch and optional solar panels for added charging.

 What we love: It's compact, and the built-in cable prevents you from handling long cords.